brikis98/fundamentals-of-devops-website/_posts/2025-01-28-how-to-manage-state-and-environments-with-opentofu.md

 }
 ```

-Note that the `source` URL includes a `ref` parameter.
-This can be any valid Git reference, such as a tag.
-The
-preceding code sets the `ref` parameter to an input variable named `instance_module_version`.
+Note that the `version` parameter is set to an input variable named `instance_module_version`.
 Add this input variable
 to _variables.tf_ as follows:

 ```terraform